Seeded Graph Matching: Seeded-FAQ for approximate seeded graph matching

-After the termination of the Frank-Wolfe Algorithm with $\tilde{P}$, what if $\tilde{P}$ is not a permutation matrix?
-How do we get out of $\tilde{P}$ a meaningful approximate solution to the seeded graph matching problem?
-The answer is that we will do one more step; we will find the permutation matrix $\tilde{Q}$ which solves the optimization problem min $\| Q - \tilde{P} \|_1$ subject to $Q$ being a permutation matrix, and finally $\phi_{\tilde{Q}}$ is our approximate seeded graphmatch solution.
-To solve this latter optimization problem, observe that for any permutation matrix $Q$
+We then find the permutation matrix $\tilde{Q}$ which solves the optimization problem min $\| Q - \tilde{P} \|_F^2$ subject to $Q \in \Pi_n$, and finally $\phi_{\tilde{Q}}$ is our approximate solution to the seeded graph matching problem.
+This minimization of $\|Q-\tilde{P}\|_F^2$ is equivalent to maximizing $\tr (Q^T \tilde{P})$ subject to $Q \in \Pi_n$, where the latter is, again, a formulation of the linear assignment problem solvable with the Hungarian Algorithm \cite{budema2012}.

-Thus, minimizing $\| Q - \tilde{P} \|_1$ subject to $Q$ being a permutation matrix is equivalent to maximizing $\tr Q^T \tilde{P}$ subject to $Q$ being a permutation matrix; this latter optimization formulation is precisely a formulation of the well-known linear assignment problem, and it is efficiently solvable in $O(n^3)$ time with the Hungarian Algorithm.
-In this manner we can efficiently obtain $\phi_{\tilde{Q}}$, which is our approximate seeded graph matching solution.